CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 Then, the ``compute_equilibrium`` function calls on the ``compute_outputs`` function for each endogenous housing type, which in turn calls on functions defined as part of the ``functions_solver.py`` module.
 This module applies formulas derived from the optimization process described in :cite:t:`pfeiffer`.

-Let us just recall the main assumptions here (refer to the paper for a discussion on those assumptions [#fCD]_).
+Let us just rephrase the main assumptions here (refer to the paper for a discussion on those [#fCD]_).
 The parameters highlighted in green are specific to a model with agents that perfectly anticipate flood risks.

 On the one hand, households maximize Stone-Geary preferences: